daos-stack/daos/doc/admin/deployment.md

 ### Storage Preparation

-#### SCM
+#### SCM prep

 This section addresses how to verify that Optane DC Persistent memory (DCPM) is correctly installed on the storage nodes and how to configure it in interleaved mode to be used by DAOS in AppDirect mode.
 Instructions for other type of SCM may be covered in the future.

+Provisioning SCM occurs by configuring DCPM modules in AppDirect memory regions (interleaved mode) in groups of modules local to a specific socket (NUMA) and resultant nvdimm namespaces are defined a device identifier (e.g. /dev/pmem0).

-DCPM can be configured and managed through the IpmCtl[^1] library and associated tool.
+DCPM can be configured and managed through the [ipmctl](https://github.com/intel/ipmctl) library and associated tool.
 The ipmctl command just be run as root and has pretty detailed man pages and help output (use “ipmctl help” to display it).

 The list of NVDIMMs can be displayed as follows: